telerik/xaml-docs/controls/radautocompletebox/features/keyboard-support.md

 ## Tab Navigation

 __TabNavigationExtensions.IsTabStop__ attached property indicates whether RadAutoCompleteBox is included in the tab navigation cycle. __Example 1__ illustrates how to set that property in order to exclude the control from the tab navigation.
-The property is available since R3 2016 of UI for WPF.
+The property is available since R3 2016.

 #### __[XAML] Example 1: RadAutoCompleteBox with TabNavigationExtensions.IsTabStop__